Shantanu-sg-01/homepage/content/research/_index.md

 ---
 ## Upcoming Miniprojects - V semester

-<p align="justify">The following mini-projects are planned for 5th semester students under the research group.
-Each project may be undertaken individually or in teams as specified.
-Below are the project titles, required background, and a brief description of the expected deliverables:</p>
+<p align="justify">The following mini-projects are being offered to the 5th semester students.
+Participating students will have the opportunity to contribute to the formation of a focused research group and may continue their involvement through future projects, workshops, and collaborations.
+Each project may be undertaken individually or in teams, as specified.
+The list below includes project titles, required background, and a brief description of the objectives and expected deliverables.</p>

 <strong>1.
 UAV Configuration Selection Using Data-Driven Multi-Criteria Decision Making</strong>
 * Team Size: 4 members.
 * Background: AE, AS.
-* <p align="justify">This project will improve your knowledge of current state-of-the-art in the drone technology.
-The outcome will be useful in conceptual design of uav in student's academic projects and in industry.
-Fundamental knowledge of UAV system components, performance parameters and willingness to learn python is expected.</p>
+* <p align="justify">This project aims to enhance your understanding of the current state-of-the-art in drone technologies.
+Students will explore various UAV configurations and apply data-driven, multi-criteria decision-making (MCDM) methods to identify optimal design choices.
+The outcome will support conceptual UAV design in both academic and industry settings.</p>

-**2. Integration of libTorch with OpenFOAM for Physics-Informed Deep Learning in Aerodynamics**
+* <p align="justify">A basic understanding of UAV system components and performance metrics is expected.
+Familiarity with Python is desirable, and a willingness to learn it during the project is essential.</p>

+**2. Implementation of Airfoil Panel Method with Laminar and Turbulent Boundary Layer Modeling**
 * Team Size: Up to 2 members
 * Background: AE, AS.
-* <p align="justify">This is a great opportunity to get started with machine learning and CFD.
-Students should be ready to learn C++ programming and carry a problem-solving attitude.</p>

-**3. Shape Optimization of Airfoils Using Adjoint Methods**
+* <p align="justify">Students will get hands-on experience with coding a numerical method, interpreting aerodynamic results, and performing validation—a foundational step in computational aerodynamics.
+The students should learn and use Python language.</p>

+**3. Compositional Tensor Algebra: Designing a DSL for Machine Learning Models**
 * Team Size: Up to 2 members
-* Background: AE, AS.
-* <p align="justify">Students interested in industrial application of aerodynamics can pursue this project.
-It will help develop strong understanding of engineering design optimization and python programming.</p>

-**4. Development of CUDA-based Functional Programming Framework for Solving Large Sparse Linear Systems**
-* Team Size: Up to 2 members
-* Background: AE, AS, CS, Strong programming skills, and access to a CUDA-capable GPU (locally or via cloud).
-* <p align="justify">Students who want to excel in programming and problem-solving can choose this project.
-The aim is to develop a GPU-accelerated framework using CUDA and functional programming (preferably Haskell) to solve large sparse systems of linear equations.</p>

-**5. Design of a Domain-Specific Language (DSL) for Tensor Calculus with Applications in Deep Learning**
-* Team Size: Up to 2 members
-* Background: CS, CD, IS, strong programming skills, and familarity with tensor mathematics.,
+* Background: CS, CD, IS.
+Students should have basic programming experience and an interest in tensor mathematics.
-* <p align="justify">Students interested in developing their own programming language and contributing in open-source projects should choose this project.
-The aim is to develop an embedded DSL, preferably in Haskell, that captures the core elements of tensor algebra and calculus</p>
+* <p align="justify">Students passionate about programming languages and open-source development are encouraged to take up this project.
+The objective is to build an embedded Domain-Specific Language (DSL)—preferably in Haskell—to express operations in tensor algebra and calculus, with applications in deep learning and numerical computing.</p>

-**6. Design of a Domain-Specific Language (DSL) for Solving Linear Programming Problems in Engineering**
-* Team Size: Up to 2 members
-* Background: CS/CD/IS, strong programming skills, and familarity with linear algebra.
-* <p align="justify">Students interested in developing their own programming language and contributing in open-source projects should choose this project.
-The project involves the design and implementation of a DSL (preferably embedded in Haskell) for formulating and solving linear programming problems using classical algorithms such as the Simplex method.</p>

 #### NOTE
-Please make note for the project #4, #5 and #6.
 <p align="justify">The final project should be hosted on a public open-source package repository (e.g., GitHub, GitLab, Hackage).
 It must include well-structured documentation, an installation guide, and at least five beginner-friendly tutorials or usage examples to help new users get started.</p>

 ---